TKlamp/Data-Logging-Tutorial/README.md

 # Data-Logging-Tutorial

-Quickstart guide to exporting TK2303E measurement data to PC in .csv.
+Quickstart guide to exporting TK2303D measurement data to PC in csv.

 ## Installation & Setup